0phoff/unist-util-walker/README.md

 - `this.skip()`
   Skips children, but still runs the leave function of the current node (only useful in enter).
 - `this.remove()`
-  Removes the node from the tree.
+  Removes the node from the tree (has no effect on root node).
 - `this.replace(node: Node)`
   Replaces the node with a new one.